ChainAgnostic/CAIPs/CAIPs/caip-169.md

 - [DIDComm][] - DIF-incubated messaging layer, which includes sub-protocols for VCs extending the earlier "Present Proof" protocols incubated in Hyperledger Aries community.
+- [OIDC4VP][] - A specification written at and governed by the OIDF that describes VC issuance from OIDC servers and conceives of self-custody cryptographic wallets as "Authorization Servers" in OIDC terminology.

 Prior Art and Reference Implementations
 - [JWS-test-suite][] - A self-serve, open-source conformance test suite for